nanobox-io/nanobox-guides/articles/php/wordpress/deploy-wordpress.md

 # Start your sim environment
 nanobox sim start

-# Add a convenient way to access your sim app from the browser
+# Add a convenient way to access your sim app from the browser:
 nanobox sim dns add wordpress.nanobox.sim

 # Deploy to your sim environment